Steven Woodrow: 2020

 Woodrow defeated challengers Steven Paletz and Dan Himelspach in the Democratic Primary.
 He went on to win the general election, defeating Republican William McAleb and Libertarian Jeffrey Crowe with 71.9% of the vote.

 2022

 Woodrow defeated Republican Stephanie Wheeler and Libertarian Justin Savoy with 74.4% of the vote in the 2022 general election.

+2026

+In August 2025, Woodrow announced that he will not be seeking reelection in 2026.